The Unpublished Picturebook Showcase

 Does my project have to be finished?

-Your project can be a mix of illustrations and sketches/roughs, but we strongly recommend that the whole book is visualised.
+Your project can be a mix of illustrations and sketches/roughs, but the whole book should be visualised.
+We recommend that the front cover and 5+ spreads are final colour illustrations.

 Do you accept wordless/silent picturebook projects?